 So what now?

 All these tweaks are things you could do right now, so why wait?
-Some of these tweaks can be done by yourself but if you need technical help ask your local developer or try out our service at Tweaky.com – the world’s #1 marketplace for website customization.
+Some of these tweaks can be done by yourself but if you need technical help ask your local developer or try the general WordPress community for advice.